 Rannoch woke with a pain his head and a hunger in his stomach.
 He knew he was getting old enough that staying up 'til the early hours of the morn drinking moderate amounts of alcohol was far from the best of ideas, but it was a vestigial piece of youth he refused to let go of.

 Wiping the drool of sleep from the corner of his mouth, he slowly rolled himself out of bed and put on his unwrinkled clothes.
 Like most bards he knew, they were dyed to be as vibrant as man could make them.
-He liked to think they brought all sorts of color to the small drab, places they visited.
+He liked to think they brought all sorts of colour to the small, drab places they visited.
 Words, clothing, conversation—a little revitalization every year or two.

-Walking down the familiar, worn set of stairs became easier with every step and the air was filled with the promise of freshly baked food.
-He rounded the corner into the common room with all the usual jaunt and arms held open to sweep Tis into an embrace just in case she was near.
+Walking down the familiar, worn set of stairs became easier with every step and the air was filled with the promise of fresh food.
+He rounded the corner into the common room with all his usual jaunt and arms held open to sweep Tis into an embrace just in case she was near.
 Sadly, she was not.

 Rannoch knew such a movement could not be wasted, and slid to sit near the knight, throwing a companionable arm around his shoulders.

 "That's twice now I've woken with you gone.
 What's the secret to having such light feet?"

 There was a short pause as Arraevn stiffened under his touch.
 Such a curious fellow.
 Finally, without looking over, he said, "I'm glad I didn't disturb you."

 "Yes well…" It was far too early to be thinking of witty things to say.
 Rannoch glanced over and waved Tis over.
 "I sure hope my favourite girl is bringing me breakfast."

 With wide eyes, she glanced around.
 "But Rannoch, I don't see your favourite girl.
 Who are you talking to?"